ChangLiu-DrPatient/Notes-to-self/README.md

-# "Notes to Self: Can LLMs Benefit from Experiential Abstractions?
+# Notes to Self: Can LLMs Benefit from Experiential Abstractions?

 Pipeline for building a retrieval library of math reasoning abstractions from model traces, injecting them at test time, and optionally fine-tuning with GRPO.
 All commands run from `verl/`.